 Students have the right to anticipate that assignments submitted for evaluation are returned to them in a timely fashion.
 There is no set amount of time for assignments to be returned.
 The size, type, and number of assignments to be marked influences the speed with which faculty can return assignments.
 Generally, shorter assignments should and will be made available to the student for pick up in two weeks or less.
 Longer assignments, such as term projects, may take longer.

 Ethical practice in the use, dissemination, attribution, and reproduction of materials is essential for both classroom assignments and learning activities at UFV.
 This includes the following considerations:

 All researchers are expected to engage in practices that:

-Note: Some classes may already have undergone ethics review and received approval to proceed with the research process.
+Note: Some classes may already have undergone ethics reviews and received approval to proceed with the research process.
 Your instructor will make this known beforehand if this is the case.
 When class ethics approval is given, it is specific to a narrow scope of research methodologies.
 Students completing projects that do not adhere to the class-based research plan may still be subject to individual research review.

 Student researchers will need to familiarize themselves with the Human Research Ethics Handbook, as well as the processes of review.
 More information on these and other resources can be found from the UFV Research Ethics office.

 Research involving children automatically requires review by the full institutional Human Research Ethics Board (HREB).
 Allow 3-4 weeks for review and approval.

 All electives must be 100 level or higher.
 Some limitations apply — please see the list below.